Perspectives on stability and mobility of transit passenger's travel behaviour through smart card data: Profiling Passengers Based on SCD

 Since $RD^{'}$ has been filtered by a S sized window, it should be noticed that the boundary of the valley-shaped cluster has a bias to the left, and the offset is $\frac{S-1}{2}$.
 After the mean filtering, the valley (cluster) of the RD curve, whose number of the points in this cluster is less than $\frac{S-1}{2}$, will nearly be filled up.
 Thus, the cluster size is controlled to be larger than $\frac{S-1}{2}$.

-As we tested, the average sizes of clusters generated by SS-OPTICS is 10\% larger than that of OPTICS and the average cohesion of clusters generated by SS-OPTICS is around 3\% smaller than that of OPTICS.
-Further, the results of clustering by the two methods are nearly the same, if the input points are distributed in normal shapes, like square, circle or Gaussian.
-And both SS-OPTICS and OPTICS are not sensitive to the value of input parameter with time complexity of $O(n^{2})$.
-But SS-OPTICS only needs one parameter ($\varepsilon$, setted as 100 in our experiment), while OPTICS needs two ($\varepsilon$ and \emph{MinPts}).
-Meanwhile, SS-OPTICS is more easier to control the cluster size by defining the value of $S$.
+Comparing to OPTICS, SS-OPTICS needs one parameter ($\varepsilon$) and OPTICS needs two ($\varepsilon$ and \emph{MinPts}).
+The time complexity of SS-OPTICS is $O(n^{2})$, same as OPTICS.
+Meanwhile, both the algorithms are not sensitive to the value of the parameters.
+The $\varepsilon$ is set to be 100.
+In addition, the SS-OPTICS is easier to control the cluster size and define the cluster boundary by setting the window size S. Since the window size S only affects the boundary of clusters, it does not influence the overall clustering performance.
+Thus, after experimental testing, the window size (S) is set to be 40 in this study.
 Finally, we iteratively cluster several random samples of SCD, containing 20000 entries in each sample, and identify 33 clusters for the next stage to classify the whole dataset.
+The sensitivity analysis on sample size shows that when the sample size is over 20000, the clustering results nearly converge, and thus, the sample size is set as 20000.

-According to the transaction time distribution of the 33 clusters, they can obviously be classified into 4 big categories as Figure \ref{figure:heatmaps} shows.
+According to the transaction time distribution of the 33 clusters, they can be classified into 4 big categories obviously as Fig. \ref{figure:heatmaps} shows.
 The 4 categories can be described as: \emph{one-day trips}, \emph{two-days trips}, \emph{multi-days trips}, and \emph{commuting trips}.
 The one-day trips containing 7 clusters (9-15) are distributed in one day of the week from Monday to Sunday.
-The transaction time of two-day trips ( cluster 1-8, 16 and 18-23) is distributed mainly in two days of the week, while the transaction time of multi-day trips (cluster 24-27, 29 and 31-33 ) is dispersed in different days (at least 3 days).
-The commuting trips (clusters 17, 28 and 30) are mainly charactered with regular transaction time distributed in weekdays.
+The transaction time of two-day trips (cluster 1-8, 16 and 18-23) is distributed mainly in two days of the week, while the transaction time of multi-day trips (cluster 24-27, 29 and 31-33 ) is dispersed in different days (at least 3 days) of the week.
+The commuting trips (clusters 17, 28 and 30) are mainly charactered with regular morning and evening peaks during the week.